abhiramready/Habit-System/Habits/LearnProgramming/2022-LearnProgramming.md

 Learn CSS Fundamentals: as part of my learning plan I have wrapped up the HTML fundamentals in a streak and next we have CSS and later the JS part.
 Anyways I’d like to start with this going forwards, then other activities.

-## April
+## April, May, June

-* Phew, almost midway in this month, getting started with CSS basics
+* Getting started with CSS basics
+* Learned some basics of unit testing
+* Setting up a new project with SASS
+* Worked on pure CSS and SASS